sjanel/aeronet/README.md

 - Accepts a base `HttpServerConfig` (set `port=0` for ephemeral bind; the chosen port is propagated to all instances)
 - Forces `reusePort=true` automatically when thread count > 1
-- Replicates either a global handler or all registered path handlers across each underlying server
+- Replicates either a global handler or all registered path handlers across each underlying server (even after in-flight updates)
 - Exposes `stats()` returning both per-instance and aggregated totals (sums; `maxConnectionOutboundBuffer` is a max)
 - Manages lifecycle with internal `std::jthread`s; `stop()` requests shutdown of every instance
-- Provides the resolved listening `port()` after start (even for ephemeral port 0 requests)
+- Provides the resolved listening `port()` directly after construction (even for ephemeral port 0 requests)

 Example: